w3c/ortc/draft-raymond-rtcweb-webrtc-js-obj-api-rationale-01.md

 JavaScript as a browser language itself has security consideration but nothing inherent to using a JavaScript object model versus a JavaScript SDP API model, as any proposed implementations must have a JavaScript API.
 The specifics of any API must list their own specific security considerations to their defined model and API, should any exist.

-Any specific issues for the proposed JavaScript object model will be outlined in the separated draft WebRTC JavaScript Object Model draft {{WebRTCJSObj}} as needed and warranted.
+Any specific issues for the proposed JavaScript object model will be outlined in the separated draft WebRTC JavaScript object model draft as needed and warranted.

 --- back